Generic

 Description

-Oxaliplatin is a chemotherapy drug , which acts as a platinum
+Oxaliplatin is a chemotherapy drug , which acts as a platinum agent, used

-medications called platinum-containing antineoplastic agents, which
+platinum-containing antineoplastic agents, which works by killing cancer

-works by killing cancer cells.
-Approved by the Food and Drug
+cells.
+Approved by the Food and Drug Administration, Oxaliplatin is combined

-regimen of infusional 5-fluorouracil/leucovorin for treatment of
+with the chemotherapy regimen of infusional 5-fluorouracil/leucovorin for

-various types of cancer.
+treatment of various types of cancer.

 Uses

-- Oxaliplatin is a chemotherapy drug that is given along with 2
+- Oxaliplatin is a chemotherapy drug that is given along with 2 other

-treat colorectal cancer.
+cancer.

 - Oxaliplatin is given to patients with stage III colon cancer.
+This is

-This is given after surgery to remove the tumor.
+given after surgery to remove the tumor.

-- It is also given to patients with cancer of the colon or
+- It is also given to patients with cancer of the colon or rectum.

 How to use?

 The injection is infused into a vein for over at least 2 hours.
+This is

-be done perfectly.
-If more than one drug is to be infused through
+If more than one drug is to be infused through the same IV line, the IV line

-before and after use with a dextrose solution.
+should be flushed.
+This should be done before and after use with a dextrose

 Safety tips

-- Tell your doctor if you are allergic to some medicines, about
+- Tell your doctor if you are allergic to some medicines, about the

-the regular medicines, nutritional supplements, and herbal
+regular medicines, nutritional supplements, and herbal products that you

-products that you are taking before taking oxaliplatin.
+are taking before taking oxaliplatin.

 - If you experience pain, burning or redness at the place where